 Instead I said split that into four smaller groups.

 ツ was the only katakana I was certain that I would recognize, so it was an obvious anchor.
+It plus the similar others.

 Ask a non-Windows computer programmer or system administrator for a name for a dummy variable or temporary file, and you'll probably get "foo", a meme from UNIX history.
 The fu glyph フ is a foundation for the members of this set.